 - cognitive behavioral therapy, which helps you change unhealthy behaviors and beliefs related to your addiction

 - dialectical behavioral therapy, which helps you accept difficult thoughts and feelings about yourself to better manage emotions and decision-making

 - eye movement desensitization and reprocessing, which helps you process traumatic events in your life

 - motivational interviewing, which helps motivate you to stay in treatment and become drug-free

 - family therapy, which helps you and your loved ones strengthen your relationships and promote your long-term recovery

-Behavioral therapy, in both group and individual settings, is an evidence-based practice that has been researched, studied, and proven to be effective in addiction treatment.
+Behavioral therapy, in both group and individual settings, is an evidence-based practice that has been researched, studied, and proven to be effective in both mental health and addiction treatment.

 In MAT, doctors prescribe medications to ease withdrawal symptoms and cravings associated with alcohol and opioids.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the following drugs have been approved for use in MAT may be available during your program:
+The following drugs approved for use in MAT may be available during your program: